ohler55/ox/README.md

  - Ready for Ruby 2.4 thanks to SHIBATA Hiroshi, hsbt.

- - TBD added margin option to dump
+ - TBD Added margin option to dump.

 ### Release 2.4.5